DJ-Willard/project-6/README.md

 	* #3 The representation of a resource is a sequence of bytes, plus representation metadata to describe those bytes.
 The particular form of the representation can be negotiated between REST components
 	* #4 Components perform only a small set of well-defined methods on a resource producing a representation to capture the current or intended state of that resource and transfer that representation between components.
 These methods are global to the specific architectural instantiation of REST; for instance, all resources exposed via HTTP are expected to support each operation identically

+I also used a postman to test my api Restful i woulkd reccommend others do the same.
 So we fallowed the Schema below in tasks completed to implement.